yvettecook/SwiftTutorialForMA/README.md

     Our array has 3 objects in it, so the table should have 3 rows with a label saying 'Label' in them.
 But it doesn't.
 What's wrong?

-   30. What we're missing is a connection between the `TableView` on our UI, and the `tableView` we're trying to controller in our delegate and datasource functions.
-At the moment our app is treating them as seperate objects - our UI table view is acting blindly, and our code isn't controlling anything in the UI.
+   30. What we're missing is a connection between the `TableView` on our UI, and the `tableView` we're trying to control in our delegate and datasource functions.
+At the moment our app is treating them as separate objects - our UI table view is acting blindly, and our code isn't controlling anything in the UI.
 So let's connect them up.

     First click-drag from the `Table View` on the storyboard to our `ViewController` class.
-As with the labels and text fields, we want to creat an `@IBOutlet`, and call it `tableView`.
+As with the labels and text fields, we want to create an `@IBOutlet`, and call it `tableView`.

     Next, in the `viewDidLoad` function, add the following lines: